 Gross Domestic Product (GDP) is the total monetary value of goods and services produced within an economy during a specific period of time.
 It is used as a measure of the size and growth of an economy.

-- Annualized, Canadian real GDP increased by 40.8 per cent in Q3 2020, the strongest quarterly growth on record.
+- Canadian real GDP declined by 5.4 per cent in 2020, the steepest annual decline on record.

-- Growth was pervasive, occurring across both the goods producing and service sectors.
+- In Q4, growth was pervasive, occurring across both the goods producing and service sectors.